 Income can be verified by the most recent pay stubs, social security award letter, pension statement or unemployment check stubs.
 You may need to show a support or alimony check or court order, a VA award letter or an SSI Award Letter.
 The documentation could take weeks to get it together and maybe more than several inches high!

 When a loved one requires long term care, you have many challenges.
 The added stress of trying to cover all the needs to determine Medicaid eligibility is an unwelcome burden that will further compound your difficulties.

 Medicaid planning services from Plan Right Law is the best solution for optimizing your Medicaid eligibility.
 When you use a senior planning service, a secure financial future becomes a reality.
 Health insurance will cover some of the medical costs of caring for your aging family members, but if insurance is not enough, Medicaid can help.

 Medicaid is an insurance program for very low-income individuals with limited financial assets.
-Medicaid can pay for unlimited nursing home care and does pay for some home care, assisted living, adult day care, and medical alert services.
+Medicaid can pay for unlimited nursing home care and does pay for some home care, assisted the living, adult day care, and medical alert services.

 To receive Medicaid, you need to get through two challenges associated with Medicaid.
 The first is qualifying and the second is the availability of services.
 Work with a Medicaid planner to understand your health insurance benefits and to determine if Medicaid is right for you.
 A planner will also help you gather up the verification you need, fill out the paperwork for Medicaid, and be your advocate with the Medicaid system.